Judging

 Naomi Griffiths, Lead Baker & Patisserie Chef, Iâl Bakery

 Naomi has been baking professionally for four years, and becoming a baker remains one of the best decisions she has ever made.
 She is the Lead Baker & Patisserie Chef at Iâl Bakery in Wrexham and also runs the Instagram blog Little Welsh Foodie, where she shares baking recipes, ideas, and tips with a wider community of food lovers.
+Through her work with the college, Naomi hopes to inspire the next generation of bakers and encourage more people into this wonderful industry.
+She won Britain’s Best Fruit Cake in 2024 and has both entered and judged Britain’s Best Loaf.

 Britain's Best Cake Testimonials